 * Start a blog.
 You can go on wordpress.com or blogger.com and start a blog like this one for as little as $3.95/month with a WordPress optimized hosting company like Bluehost.
 They also give you a domain name for free.
 Starting a blog is a cheap and easy way to help others.
 A big motivation why I write so much is because I’m upset there are homeless veterans in America, sexist policies by the government, and a plethora of discriminatory acts in the workplace.
 So long as there are injustices, I will do my best to highlight them so at least people can think about the issues.
 Writing online is accessible to anybody with Internet access.
 You can even set up an account for free at the local library.
 If you have no money to donate, blogging is one of the best ways to affect positive change due to leverage.
-I’ve probably spent over 2,000 hours writing online for zero income the first couple of years.
+I probably spent over 2,000 hours writing online for zero income the first couple of years.
 Hopefully some of my articles have helped readers buttress their finances.

 * Volunteer.
 Giving your time is one of the most noble things you can do.
 We all earn different amounts of money, but when we give our time, we are better able to connect with those we are helping.
 Through such connections, we can hopefully build lifelong relationships to help along the way.
 Til this day, I still keep in touch with a young friend I met 20 years ago when I lived overseas.
 Despite growing up with no parents and no money, he managed to graduate college and find a job at a semiconductor company in Singapore.